Summer Staff Job Description

 • Greet campers and parents/guardians at the opening of each session with a warm welcome and personal attention that eases fears and fosters confidence in your care.

-• Wake up with campers (if it is time to get up; otherwise, ensure quiet in the cabin until it’s time to get up), ensure they dress and prepare properly for the day’s activities, and go with campers to the dining hall for breakfast.
+• Wake up with campers (if it is time to get up; otherwise, ensure quiet in the cabin until it’s time to get up), ensure they dress and prepare properly for the day’s activities.

-• Eat all meals with your campers, being sure there are two counselors at each table and that meals are conducted according to camp policies.
+• Eat all meals with your campers and ensure meals are conducted according to camp policies.

 • Assist campers in daily chores and activities.